Gas Lawn Mower Maintenance: 9 Essential Tips

 Num Product Action

-A clean engine is a happy engine; it runs cooler and more efficiently.
-Over time, dust, grass, and grime can build up on the engine’s exterior, potentially hindering its cooling capabilities.
+A clean engine runs cooler and more efficiently.
+Dust, grass, and grime can build up on the engine’s exterior, hindering its cooling capabilities.
 Begin by removing the engine screen and using a bristle brush to clean the cooling fins, which are crucial for heat dissipation.
 Inspect the flywheel cutting screen, governor linkages, and brake assembly for any debris and clear them as needed.
-For a deeper clean, an engine degreaser can be applied to external surfaces, left for about 15 minutes to break down grease and dirt, then wiped away with a cloth and gently rinsed with a garden hose.
+For a deeper clean, an engine degreaser can be applied to external surfaces, left for about 15 minutes, then wiped away with a cloth and gently rinsed with a garden hose.
 Ensure the engine dries completely before storage or next use.

 Change the Engine Oil

-Fresh engine oil is absolutely vital for lubricating the internal components of your mower’s engine, reducing friction, preventing wear and tear, and ensuring smooth operation.
-Over time, oil breaks down, becomes contaminated with combustion byproducts, and loses its effectiveness.
+Fresh engine oil is vital for lubricating internal components, reducing friction, preventing wear, and ensuring smooth operation.
+Over time, oil breaks down and loses effectiveness.
 Most manufacturers recommend changing the oil every 25 to 50 hours of use, or at least once per mowing season.
-To perform an oil change, run the mower for 10-15 minutes to warm the oil, which helps drain debris.
+To perform an oil change, run the mower for 10-15 minutes to warm the oil.
 Locate the oil drain plug or dipstick, place an oil pan underneath, and tilt the mower to drain the old oil completely.
 Refer to your owner’s manual for the correct type and amount of fresh engine oil to refill.
 If your mower has a paper oil filter, replace it simultaneously.
 Always dispose of used oil responsibly at an authorized recycling center.

 Expert demonstrating proper oil change for a gas lawn mower.Expert demonstrating proper oil change for a gas lawn mower.